On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: Final remarks

+only after, in addition to the other potential $\eta$, fixing the shift ${\widehat N}{}_*^A$ via \eqref{eq: hodge}, and the new lapse ${\widehat N}_*$ gets also to be fixed.

+It is an interesting issue how close the two metrics, $h_{ij}$ and $h^*_{ij}$, can be placed to each other in the space of three-metrics on $\Sigma$.
+Given a Riemannian three-space $(\Sigma,h_{ij})$ is it possible to construct a three-metric, analogous to $h^*_{ij}$, on $\Sigma$ such that a suitably chosen smooth foliation of $(\Sigma,h_{ij})$ gets to be an inverse mean curvature foliation for the constructed Riemannian three-space $(\Sigma,h^*_{ij})$ and such that in the mean time $h^*_{ij}$ is close to $h_{ij}$?
+This question is leading out of the scope of the present paper, and it is left for future investigations.

+It is also an interesting question what would happen if the requisite conditions employed to show the non-negativity of the Geroch mass and Penrose inequality were not satisfied.
+For example, what kinds of spaces violate (5.31)?
+Are the corresponding spaces pathological?
+Though the answer to these is not known, the author would like to recall that the principal aim of the present paper is to introduce a construction of Riemannian three-geometry with IMCF.
+It is also worth emphasizing that the lapse $\widehat N$ in the proposed construction is freely specifiable, and its choice does not affect the IMC character of the constructed foliation.
+Thereby, one could choose the lapse such that, e.g. (5.31) is violated.
+Whether the corresponding Riemannian three-geometry is pathological or not depends on the context fixed by some additional yet unspecified conditions.
+Thereby, the questions raised above are out of the present paper's scope though they would deserve further investigations.

+Note also that our main results are local in the radial direction.
+This would allow addressing various interesting questions concerning global properties.
+For instance, one may ask what conditions would guarantee asymptotic flatness of the constructed Riemannian three-spaces.
+Though interesting, this problem is out of the scope and is left for later investigations.

-Note, finally, that no use of Einstein's equations or any other field equations concerning the metric $h_{ij}$ or possibly that of a four-dimensional ambient space was made anywhere in our construction.
-Note also that merely the Riemannian character of the two-metric $\widehat{\gamma}_{ij}$ on $\mathscr{S}$, and, in turn, that of the three-metric $h_{ij}$, was assumed.
-Accordingly, if $\Sigma$ happens to be a hypersurface in some four-dimensional ambient space the signature of the four-metric still could be either Lorentzian or Euclidean.
-The most important implication of these observations is that the methods and results of the proposed construction apply essentially to all the metric theories of gravity.
+Note, finally, that merely the Riemannian character of the two-metric $\widehat{\gamma}_{AB}$ on the $\mathscr{S}_\rho$ level sets, along with that of the three-metric $h_{ij}$ on $\Sigma$, was assumed.
+Accordingly, if $\Sigma$ happens to be a hypersurface in some four-dimensional ambient space, the signature of the pertinent four-metric, $g_{ab}$, can be either Lorentzian or Euclidean.
+Note also that no field equation restricting the metric $h_{ij}$ on $\Sigma$ or the four-metric $g_{ab}$ on some four-dimensional ambient space was used anywhere in our analysis.
+An immediate implication of these observations is that the proposed construction applies essentially to Riemannian three-spaces in any metric theory of gravity.